Pints, Pounds, & Pâté

 London to Winchester

-Winchester is a beautiful, prosperous cathedral town, with more than enough to keep you occupied for a day.
+Winchester is a beautiful, prosperous cathedral town, near the southern coast of England, with more than enough to keep you occupied for a day.
 It's one of my favorite cities in England and extremely accessible from the capital.
 For more information, check out the full post on a day trip to Winchester from London!

 Visiting the UK by Train.